Azure-Samples/cognitive-service-vision-model-customization-python-samples/docs/faq.md

 - **diverged**: It means the training cannot learn meaningful things from your data.
 Some common causes are
   - Data is not enough: provide more data should help
   - Data is of bad quality: check if your images are of very low resolution, aspect ratio being very extreme, or annotations are wrong
-- **notEnoughBudget**: it means your specified budget is not enough for the size of your dataset and model kind you are training.
+- **notEnoughBudget**: it means your specified budget is not enough for the size of your dataset and model kind you are training
-  - When you see this error, you can find a minimum budget required and a suggested budget
+  - When you see this error, you can find a minimum budget required and a suggested budget in the training error message
-  - Here we offer a rough upfront minimum budget as well:
+  - We provide you with a rough upfront minimum budget to train your model effectively.
+It's important to note that the minimum budget ensures basic model functionality.
+However, if you're looking for optimal model quality and performance, we recommend considering a budget that is **2-5** times higher than the minimum.
+Investing sufficient budget into the training allows us to allocate more computational power and fine-tune the model extensively, leading to better outcomes.
     - **Generic-Classifier**: the miminum budget is: **0.0003334 * num_images** hours
     - **Generic-Detector**: the minimum budget hours is: **0.0066667 * num_images** hours
     - **Product-Recognizer**: the minimum budget hours is: **0.0003334 * num_images * average_boxes_per_images** hours